VW bosses told costs of emissions saga a month before disclosure: report

-FRANKFURT A Volkswagen (VOWG_p.DE) manager told the then chief executive and other managers that the carmaker's diesel emissions cheating could cost up to $18.5 billion almost a month before investors were informed, German newspaper Bild am Sonntag reported.
+FRANKFURT (Reuters) - A Volkswagen (VOWG_p.DE) manager told the then chief executive and other managers that the carmaker's diesel emissions cheating could cost up to $18.5 billion, almost a month before investors were informed, German newspaper Bild am Sonntag reported.

 Investors were told about VW's systematic emissions test cheating using illegal software on Sept.
 18 2015, when the U.S. Environmental Protection Agency (EPA) informed markets.